 The key to locating metal detecting sites is research.
 You have to spend the time doing the research.
 The problem with that is, most people are lazy.

 Ask yourself this question.

 Would I rather be detecting, or researching?

-Hey, I'm no different than most.
+Hey, I'm no different.
 I’ve put off metal detecting research many times.
-However, fortunately I can afford to do that.
+However, and fortunately, I can afford to do that.
 Its because I have a bank full of (not money) metal detecting sites waiting for me to get to.